-- Disability Community Workshop: The County will hold a daylong Disability Workshop/Open House with a model Vote Center and presentations that will focus on increasing accessibility and participation of voters with disabilities.
+Disability Community Workshop: The County will hold a daylong Disability Workshop/Open House with a model Vote Center and presentations that will focus on increasing accessibility and participation of voters with disabilities.
 These presentations will be scheduled throughout the day followed by a "walk-through" opportunity to experience what a Vote Center can offer voters with disabilities.
 This workshop will be promoted in advance to the disability community through the VAAC and direct invitations to advocacy groups and programs, which will be encouraged to schedule "field trips" to attend the Workshop/Open House event.
 Utilizing the VAAC, the County will work with individuals and groups representing these particular communities to be sure the workshop is strategically located and staffed to create welcoming and effective workshops.
-Workshops will be held in September, October and early November, 2019. - 2.
-Bilingual Workshops: Working with the LAAC, the County will hold bilingual Voter Education Workshops to further educate and communicate the changes related to the Voter's Choice Act for the following languages: Spanish, Punjabi, Hmong, Chinese, Korean, Khmer, Vietnamese, and Tagalog.
+Workshops will be held in January 2020.

+2. Bilingual Workshops: Working with the LAAC and community organizations, the County will hold bilingual Voter Education Workshops to further educate and communicate the changes related to the Voter's Choice Act with at least one workshop in each of the following languages: Spanish, Punjabi, Hmong, Chinese, Korean, Khmer, Vietnamese, and Tagalog.
 Language-specific interpreters will be available to assist attendees.
 Utilizing the LAAC, the County will work with individuals and groups representing these particular communities to be sure the workshops are strategically located and staffed to create welcoming and effective workshops.
 These workshops will be promoted to groups and media that work directly with each specific language group.
-These workshops will be held in September, October and early November, 2019.
+These workshops will be held in November and December 2019 and January 2020.